mavost/urban-dbt/README.md

-# A simple dbt experiment
+# A simple dbt working environment

-*Date:* 2024-01-18
+*Date:* 2024-05-07
 *Author:* MvS
-*keywords:* data engineering, dbt, data build tool
+*keywords:* data engineering, dbt, data build tool, linter

 ## Description

+An enhanced working environment to develop and deploy dbt models using code quality tooling for its various moving parts.

+## Prerequisites

+- This project was created on Ubuntu flavor linux,
+- using Python version 3.10,
+- a Node installation v.18.18 or greater, see `nvm ls`,
+- and Gnu make.
+- We assume that either the `~/.dbt/profile.yml` will point to a working data storage or the developer is familiar with setting up, e.g., a docker container with a postgreSQL instance on his laptop.

 ## General tool setup

+- Run `make help` to get an overview of various helper functions.
+- Run `make setup-env` to install a python environment into the git project which will include the relevant dependencies.

 ## Simple Example

-1. Set up a docker container with a postgres container instance, admin role credentials and connection string should used to connect to any DB admin tool of choice, e.g., [DBeaver](https://dbeaver.io/).
+1. Either use a pre-existing database connection or set up a docker container, e.g., with a postgreSQL instance, admin role credentials and connection string should used to connect to any DB admin tool of choice, e.g., [DBeaver](https://dbeaver.io/).

+2. (Optional): Creating a new dbt project:
-2. Create **source** schema on local instance and populate it with a table and some data, see [script](./scripts/00_source.sql).
+    - For *dbt_toy_model*, create **source** schema on database instance and populate it with a table containing some data, see [script](./scripts/00_source.sql).

-3. Create a repository or project folder to host all data engineering and use this directory.
+    - Create a project folder *<project_name>* to host all dbt data engineering and use this directory.

-4. Run `dbt init`and fill out the required info on DB connectivity, specify **project name** and **target** schema which dbt will work on, pulling data from the **source**.
+    - Run `dbt init`and fill out the required info on DB connectivity, specify *<project_name>* and **target** schema which dbt will work on, pulling data from the **source**.
 A project environment will created in the directory and a `~/.dbt/profile.yml` will store the connectivity information.
 Both will be linked via a `dbt_project.yml` file in the project root.

-5. Run `cd <project_name> && dbt debug` to verify that the connection to the postgres instance is working.
+3. Run `cd <project_name> && dbt debug` to verify that the connection to the postgres instance is working.

-6. Observe the nested configuration between `*.yml` files where more general options can be overwritten by more nested options within the model layers.
+4. Observe the nested configuration between `*.yml` files where more general options can be overwritten by more nested options within the model layers.

-7. Run  `dbt run --select "models/example/my_first_dbt_model.sql"` for a "hello world" experience.
+5. Run  `dbt run --select "models/example/my_first_dbt_model.sql"` for a "hello world" experience.

 ## A more elaborate example